dialeleven/laravel-crud-in-50-minutes-for-beginners-from-scratch/README.md

 stripe listen --forward-to http://laravelcrud.test
 ```

+Create your views for /checkout/success, /checkout/cancel.
+Create routes for /checkout, /checkout/success, and /checkout/cancel, then test!
+Or just use what's in the repo here, but you'll learn more by going through the process yourself.
+If you get stuck, check the repo files for assistance :).

 ## How to Install Intervention Image Library
 Install Intervention Image with Composer by running the following command.
 `$ composer require intervention/image`